+Accounts payable and accrued expenses decreased approximately 11% to \$822,453 at December 28, 2014 from \$926,558 at December 29, 2013.
+The balance at December 28, 2014 included a decrease of approximately \$18,900 resulting from the translation of foreign currencies.
+The decrease was primarily due to lower accrued royalties and accrued interest, primarily resulting from the payment amounts accrued at the end of 2013 related to the settlement of an adverse arbitration award as well as lower accrued severance due to scheduled payments.
 Accounts payable and accrued expenses increased to \$926,558 at December 29, 2013 from \$736,070 at December 30, 2012.
 The balance includes a decrease of approximately \$6,300 resulting from the translation of foreign currency.
 Higher accrued royalties, interest and dividends as well as higher accounts payable contributed to the increase in accounts payable and accrued expenses in 2013 compared to 2012.
-These increases include accrued royalties of \$42,950 and accrued interest of \$15,090 related to the settlement of an adverse arbitration award.
-Higher accrued dividends reflect a decision by the Company's Board in 2012 to accelerate the payment of the dividend declared in December 2012 from February 2013 to December 2012.
+These increases included accrued royalties of \$42,950 and accrued interest of \$15,090 related to the settlement of an adverse arbitration award.
+Higher accrued dividends reflected a decision by the Company's Board in 2012 to accelerate the payment of the dividend declared in December 2012 from February 2013 to December 2012.
 As such, there were no accrued dividends at December 30, 2012.
-Accounts payable and accrued expenses decreased to \$736,070 at December 30, 2012 from \$761,914 at December 25, 2011.
-The 2012 balance includes an increase of approximately \$8,300 as a result of the translation of foreign currency balances.
-The decrease was partially the result of the changes in accrued dividends discussed above as well as a decrease in accrued royalties resulting from lower sales of entertainment-based products as well as lower accrued non-income-based taxes.
-These lower balances were partially offset by severance costs accrued in the fourth quarter of 2012 as well as higher accrued payroll and management incentives.

-Other liabilities of \$351,304 at December 29, 2013 compared to \$461,152 at December 30, 2012 and \$370,043 at December 25, 2011.
+Other liabilities increased to \$388,919 at December 28, 2014 from \$351,304 at December 29, 2013.
+The balance at December 28, 2014 includes a decrease of approximately \$13,700 resulting from the translation of foreign currency.
+The increase in 2014 compared to 2013 reflects higher pension liabilities primarily due to changes in actuarial assumptions, including a lower discount rate and updated mortality tables.
+In addition, the amended relationship between the Company and Discovery resulted in a net increase to other liabilities of approximately \$10,700 reflecting the fair value of an option agreement related to the Company's equity interest in the Network, partially offset by a reduction in the amounts due to Discovery related to a tax sharing agreement.
+These increases were partially offset by lower liabilities related to uncertain tax positions reflecting the settlement of tax examinations in 2014 primarily related to the United States and Mexico.
+In connection with the settlement of tax assessments and years subject to audit from 2000 through 2013 in Mexico, the Company paid approximately \$65,000 during the fourth quarter of 2014.
+Other liabilities of \$352,304 at December 29, 2013 decreased from \$461,152 at December 30, 2012.
 The decrease in 2013 compared to 2012 is primarily due to lower liabilities related to pension and uncertain tax positions.
 The decline in liabilities related to uncertain tax positions is primarily due to the settlement of tax examinations during 2013, partially offset by additions for current year activity.
 The decline in pension liabilities is primarily due to increased discount rates, and, to a lesser extent, increased benefit payments due to a higher level of retirements during 2013 resulting from an early retirement program in the United States relating to the cost savings initiative.
-The increase in other liabilities in 2012 compared to 2011 is primarily due to higher liabilities for pension and uncertain tax positions.